 The Definition of Love

-The Definition of Love By Andrew Marvell My Love is of a birth as rare As ’tis for object strange and high: It was begotten by despair Upon Impossibility.
-Magnanimous Despair alone Could show me so divine a thing, Where…
+My love is born of a birth as rare As ’tis for an object strange and high: It was begotten by despair Upon impossibility.
+Magnanimous Despair alone Could show me so divine a thing, Where feeble Hope could ne’er have…

 Be Nobody’s Darling